vltr/sslproto37/examples/README.md

 And what will happens if running `telnet` against:

 - `with_backport.py`: your connection will be closed after 60 seconds (unless you call the server with a different - and valid - `PYSSLPROTO37_HANDSHAKE_TIMEOUT` environment value);
 - `without_backport.py`: your connection will be left open for a very, very, very, very, very long time.
-Very good for exhausting your server connection limits and leave it unresponsible in a DOS attack scenario.
+Very good for exhausting your server's available connections and leaving it non-responsive in a DOS attack scenario.
 This will not happen if you use `uvloop`, for example, since it implements SSL handshake timeout on its own.